EmilieDevijver/SCB/README.md

 # Should we correct the bias in Confidence Bands for Repeated Functional Data?

-Author:

--  Emilie Devijver and Adeline Samson - [Université Grenoble Alpes] [Laboratoire d'Informatique de Grenoble] [Laboratoire Jean Kuntzman]
+Authors: Emilie Devijver and Adeline Samson - Laboratoire d'Informatique de Grenoble and Laboratoire Jean Kuntzman, Université Grenoble Alpes, France

 Abstract